 Though foundations are designed in the Foundation module, they must be initially modeled like everything else in the Modeler.
 Rather than having a whole extra level type for foundations, we expect users to model foundations (using Layout - Foundations...) on the lowest framed level (e.g the second floor framing plan).

 The allowable soil stress assigned to the footing is constant for all combinations.
 So, there is no good way to accommodate 1/3 allowable overstress in the design if it pertains to some, but not all of the load combinations.

 We suggest incorporating the equivalent allowable overstress into the soil combos, by using reduced load factors on the combos with short duration loads.

 Alternatively, the model could be designed twice; once with only gravity combos and a lowered allowable soil stress, once using gravity and lateral combos with the higher allowable.

 See this blog post for details: Spread Footing Overturning and Uplift Checks in RAM Foundation

 In small foundations, the longitudinal bars are only partially developed at the critical moment location.
 When the program reports the area of steel required it is increasing the value reported by dividing by the percentage of full development.
+This is also true for reinfrocement that is required as a code minimum for temperature and shrinkage.
 With smaller bars the development length is shorter so less net area of steel is commonly required.

 This check can be circumvented by assigning the bars to be hooked (Assign - Geometry command)